zhenmanzhang/zhenmanzhang.github.io/_pages/about.md

 # 🔥 News
-- *2023.06*: &nbsp;🎉🎉 The Postgraduate Research & Practice Innovation Program of Jiangsu Province was approved.
+- *2023.06*: &nbsp;🎉🎉 The Postgraduate Research and Practice Innovation Program of Jiangsu Province was approved.
 -

 # 📝 Publications